 - This truly is a really Easy Slow Cooker Beef Curry and so it uses a ready made curry paste.
 I make no apologies for this as sometimes, we all need speed over authenticity, don’t we?
 This does mean that you can mix and match and use the curry paste that you prefer.
 Rogan Josh and Tikka both work well.

-- You can try adding different vegetables to this curry, butternut squash or sweet potato (added with the meat at the start of cooking) work really well.
+- You can try adding different vegetables to this Slow Cooker Beef Curry recipe, butternut squash or sweet potato (added with the meat at the start of cooking) work really well.

 - Omit the coriander to garnish if you don’t like it (I hate it but it looked pretty in the photo and brown food needs all the help it can get in photographs!)